Endless-Range/stand-for-hemp/TO-DO.md

 ## 🤖 DAY 5 (Sunday) - BLUESKY & BLOG AUTOMATION
 **Goal**: Automate content creation and publishing

+### Website Data Enhancement
+- [ ] Highlight which representatives are up for reelection
+- [ ] Highlight which representatives are actually trying to get rid of the ban

 ### BlueSky Automation
 - [ ] Set up BlueSky API access
 - [ ] Create content generation system